ukarpenko/kafka-loader/README.md

 # kafka-loader

-`kafka-loader` is a small infrastructure utility for generating controlled producer-side Kafka traffic from JSONL data files.
+`kafka-loader` is a small infrastructure utility for generating controlled producer-side Kafka traffic from JSONL data file.

 The application reads a properties file, loads input records from a local `.jsonl` file, and continuously sends them to one or more Kafka topics.
 Load is controlled by `eps.per.topic` and `threads.per.topic`, which makes the tool useful for smoke testing, connectivity checks, SSL validation, and repeatable producer-side load generation on Linux hosts.